loffa/in-songlist/README.md

 There's a lot to consider, but generally just using existing songs as an example should be enough to figure it out.
 There are also [scripts](#scripts) that can help with formatting.

+### Creating

+You can create and add new songs to the song list in two ways.
+Either manually or using the built-in commands.

+Use the command [`yarn script create`](#yarn-script-create-title) to add a new song.
+The command will create the file with the next valid id and the given title.
+After the file has been created, you can add the lyrics and other song information.

+When adding new songs manually make sure to use the id that is directly after the last existing song id and that you format the file correctly.

+### Modifying

+If you want to modify a song, find the correct song file in the "songs" folder and modify its content.
+Make sure that the file still follows the formatting guidelines.

 ### Validating

 To ensure that all songs are valid there are scripts to check their names, content and format.
 Although you're not required to use them it is highly recomended as they will be run before any changes can be included in the repository.
 You can test the songs by running [`yarn test:songs`](#yarn-testsongs) and test the formatting by running [`yarn lint`](#yarn-lint) (if the formatting fails you can solve it by running [`yarn format`](#yarn-format) in most cases).